Qu4ckAtt4ck/Qu4ckAtt4ck.github.io/README.md

 ## Subsites & Projects

 - **Placeable Uncooked Chicken Clicker**
   A clicker game where chickens rule.
-Simple, fun, and dangerously addictive.
+Simple, fun, and dangerously addictive. (bugged)

-- **Generic Basic Simple AI Chat Bot**
-  A straightforward chatbot that simulates conversation.
-It’s basic, but it works.
+- **Assignment Tracker**
+ Tracks assignments needed to complete in a given timeframe for the core four classes to be on track.

-- **WIP Soundboard**
+- **Snake Game**
-  A work-in-progress soundboard.
-Expect some chaos once it’s finished.
+  Snake with powerups and obstacles

 - **Link Tree**
   A simple link tree to organize and navigate through my different projects and resources.

+  - **Game Hub**
+  As of right now just one game, so not a hub; it's blackjack.

 ## Live Demo